roman-milk/roman-milk.github.io/nude-melissa.md

  Julia shifted position, squirming on her own towel at her daughter's reference to the beach, still uncomfortable by any mention of that holiday.

  "I used to go there with Ben," Melissa continued.
 She gave a brief, brittle laugh and rolled onto her side, one arm propped beneath her head, her temple resting on one clenched fist.
 "We found this secluded little spot.
 It was quiet, just off the track but not easily overlooked.
 Quite private but still not completely safe if you know what I mean."
 Melissa heaved a theatrical sigh.
 "I went there alone when Ben had gone but it wasn't quite the same."
-Report_Story #10
+0